Hipsterfil998/Marianna_head/data/README.md

 - text
 - questions

+## 5. wiki_naples_500.tsv

+This is an expanded versione of wiki_naples.tsv.
+The dataset starts from a seed of 500 links related to the city of Naples.
+This file contains the following headers:

+- summary
+- title
+- url
+- content
+- links

+## 6. wiki_naples_500_hyper.tsv

+This is an expanded versione of wiki_naples.tsv.
+The dataset includes entries for all objects that have hyperlink connections to the pages contained in wiki_naples_500.tsv.
+This file contains the following headers:

+- summary
+- title
+- url
+- content
+- links

 ---

 These datasets, specifically wiki_naples_expanded_hyper.tsv, have been used to provide a knowledge base for the talking head "Marianna".
 This application demonstrates the practical use of the curated data in creating an interactive and informative virtual agent focused on Naples-related topics.